Maggie Barry: Personal life

 Barry is married to Grant Kerr, who is a lawyer.
 She has a son.

 Rosa 'Maggie Barry' is a dark pink hybrid tea rose named after Barry.
 In the late 1990s she was a lay representative from the National Health Committee advising the Minister of Health, and was involved in reports on palliative care, cancer, and maternity services.
 She was the Chair of the Board of the New Zealand Book Council in 2006.
 Barry has been a patron for the Mary Potter Hospice, Alzheimer's Wellington, and Hospice New Zealand.

 On 4 July 2014, Barry said that she was groped by Australian entertainer Rolf Harris when he was in New Zealand during the 1980s and she was recording an interview she hosted from Palmerston North.
 She said that Harris "came into the studio and they sat down and then he started to do the old wandering hands thing and she stood up and said 'well you can stop that right now'."
 Barry also said that he turned nasty on her before switching his charm back for the interview.
 At the time, a similar celebrity sexual conduct case was in the news, and retired parliamentarian Rodney Hide taunted Barry in his newspaper column, urging her to use her parliamentary privilege to breach the name suppression order against the defendant in the Queenstown suppressed indecency case.

+In January 2024, an Air New Zealand flight that Barry was on was delayed.
+It was reported that Barry had failed to comply with crew instructions and became abusive towards staff.
+The flight left forty minutes late after Police were called and spoke to Barry.
+Barry denied being abusive to airline staff and claimed the situation was a "misunderstanding".